mame82/P4wnP1-Wiki/docs/Getting-Started-Subfolder/Setup.cfg.md

 ### **USE_RNDIS**
 **defines if the Pi should act as ethernet adapter on Windows machines**
 can be either true or false
+!!! info
-_Note:_ Since P4wnP1 is limited to USB 2.0 speeds, the reported internet speed is only 450 Mbit/s max.
+    Since P4wnP1 is limited to USB 2.0 speeds, the reported internet speed is only 450 Mbit/s max.
 You can use [this](https://github.com/mame82/ratepatch#bitrate-patch-for-p4wnp1) kernel Patch to maximize reported Internet speeds to 20Gbit/s (RNDIS) and 4Gbit/s (ECM)
 ### **USE_HID**
 **defines if the Pi should act as keyboard.**